custom-components/pyscript/docs/reference.rst

 Any file name that starts with ``#`` is not loaded, and similarly scripts anywhere below a directory name that starts with ``#``, are not loaded.
-That's a convenient way to disable a specific script or entire directory below ``scripts`` - you can simply rename it with or without the leading ``#`` to disable or enable it at the next reload.
+That's a convenient way to disable a specific script or entire directory below ``scripts`` - you can simply rename it with or without the leading ``#`` to disable or enable it, which automatically triggers a reload.
 Think of it as "commenting" the file name, rather than having to delete it or move it outside the pyscript directory.

 Like regular Python, functions within one source file can call each other, and can share global variables (if necessary), but just within that one file.
 Each file has its own separate global